N18 road (Ireland): M18 Gort to Claregalway

 The Gort to Tuam (M18/M17) scheme consists of 53.2 km of motorway and 4.2 km of Type 2 dual-carriageway.
 DirectRoute (Tuam) Ltd., a consortium consisting of Marguerite Fund, InfraRed Capital Partners, Sisk Group, Lagan Construction Group, Roadbridge and Strabag began construction of the scheme in 2015 and was officially opened on 27 September 2017.

 It completed the existing M18 motorway, bypassing the towns of Kilcolgan and Oranmore.
 The route then continues north to the M6 Dublin–Galway motorway, forming interchange junction 19 on the M6.
 It then continues northwards bypassing Claregalway.
 The M18 had terminated at a temporary junction near Gort.
 In addition, a new section of the N17 was constructed as motorway.
 This motorway begins at a new junction with the M6 near Athenry, and ends with a dual-carriageway bypass of Tuam, which was also constructed as part of the scheme but was not designated a motorway.
 The N17 then continues into County Mayo towards Sligo.

 History

-Major improvements to the N18 route have been made over the past decade.
+Major improvements to the N18 route were made in the 2000s and 2010s.
 Originally the route was a narrow single carriageway route that ran through all the main towns and villages between Limerick and Claregalway where the route terminates.
 The first improvements involved the dualling of the Limerick, Bunratty and Shannon route.
-The Newmarket on Fergus bypass opened in December 2002 and the Ennis bypass opened in 2007.
+The Newmarket-on-Fergus bypass opened in December 2002 and the Ennis bypass opened in 2007.
 Both were redesignated as motorway in August 2009.
 The Limerick Tunnel and phase II of the Limerick Southern Ring Road opened in July 2010 forming a continuous motorway dual-carriageway from the N/M18 to the M7 and M20 outside Limerick.
-On 12 November 2010 the €207 million Gort to Crusheen(M18) bypass was opened.
+On 12 November 2010 the €207 million Gort to Crusheen (M18) bypass was opened.
 The remaining single carriageway sections from Gort to Claregalway have been upgraded to motorway standard and were officially opened on 27 September 2017.

 Junctions

+Junctions 9-18 form part of the M18 motorway.